Gupta family: Relationship with Jacob Zuma

 The Gupta family has been the focus of extensive international scrutiny and caused much political controversy as result of their close ties to former President Jacob Zuma, before and during his presidency.
-Zuma's close relationship with the family is also a source of tension within his own party, the African National Congress (ANC).
+Zuma's close relationship with the family is also a source of tension within his own party, the ANC.
 Both Zuma and the Guptas, however, deny that the relationship has granted any undue influence to the family.

 The Guptas and then-Deputy President Zuma first met at a function hosted by the Guptas at their Sahara Estate in 2003.
 Since then, the family have been involved in a number of events involving Zuma and his family.
 The family is also known to have been a supporter of Zuma during his power struggle for leadership of the ANC with then-president Thabo Mbeki in 2005.

 The family is known to have employed one of Zuma's wives, Bongi Ngema-Zuma.
 Moreover, one of Zuma's sons, Duduzane Zuma, was a director in a number of Gupta-owned firms, but has since resigned from all positions held at Gupta-owned businesses; and one of his daughters, Duduzile Zuma, was made a director of the Gupta-owned Sahara computers in 2008, and has also since resigned from that position.